sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 - Certificates management (rotation, issuing, certificate authorities, injection, etc.)
 - Messaging (authorization, ACLs, custom authorizer with OPA, auto-scaling, partitioning, etc.)
 - Push-notifications (MQTT)

-## Frameworks and libraries

-- You'll need to figure out how to do a range of table stakes, including configuration parsing, etc.
-- You don't want to implement these low-level concerns yourself.
-- You TODO

 - Service-to-service communications (event-driven, service mesh, sidecars with mTLS, etc.)
 - Auto-scaling (CPU-based for endpoints, queue-based for event processors)